OpenTermsArchive/contrib-versions/Cloudant/Privacy Policy.md

 The international footprint of IBM involves a large number of transfers of personal information between different subsidiaries, as well as to third parties located in the countries where we do business.
 Some countries have implemented transfer restrictions for personal information, in connection with which IBM takes various measures, including:

 *   Where required, IBM implements Standard Contractual Clauses approved by the EU Commission, or similar contractual clauses in other jurisdictions.
 This includes transfers to suppliers or other third parties.
 You can request a copy of the EU Standard Contractual Clauses here.
-*   IBM certified to the APEC Cross Border Privacy Rules.
+*   IBM complies with the APEC Cross Border Privacy Rules (CBPR) system.
 *   IBM certified to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks.
 More information can be found here.

 Back to top